-Having spent 16 years in law enforcement-- training K9s in tracking, nosework and working personal protection dogs as well as training in the sport of Schutzhund--the owner has gained invaluable experience that can, in turn, be passed on to you.
+Having spent 1* years in law enforcement-- training K9s in tracking, nosework and working personal protection dogs as well as training in the sport of Schutzhund and PSA I have a background that has allowed me to experience almost any scenario that may arise.
 We continue to train and educate ourselves in the most modern and positive methods available through competing among ourselves as well as constantly attending seminars.
 We have been serving the Owensboro and Madisonville areas for the past decade and believe our furry friends are an important part of our family.
 We want to help you have a successful and peaceful life with your furry family member, as well.
 Whether you are here for dog boarding or pet training, we will welcome you and your pet in a positive atmosphere.

 Sign up to hear from us about specials, sales, and events.

 We love our customers, so feel free to visit during normal business hours.